surhudm/covid19_faqs/README.md

 Increase or decrease the length of the string by using `l` or `s`, respectively.

 Save the placements and fonts file using `w`.

+Move to the next image by pressing "n"